xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/attributes/attribute_scope/class_attributes.md

     ![pc-attr-add-attribute-6.png]({{site.baseurl}}/attachments/ref_kEKoAxJB/pc-attr-add-attribute-6.png)
 8. Once you're done with editing the attribute values, save the changes using the **Save changes** button:

-    The attribute will be added to the list of attributes of this product class.
+    The attribute(s) will be added to the list of attributes of the related product class.
     ![pc-attr-add-attribute-7.png]({{site.baseurl}}/attachments/ref_kEKoAxJB/pc-attr-add-attribute-7.png)

 You can add as many attributes to one product class as you need.
-Once all required attributes have been created you can start assigning this product class to products in your store.
+Once all required attributes have been created you can start [assigning this product class to products](https://kb.x-cart.com/product_classes_and_attributes/attributes/attribute_scope/class_attributes.html#assigning-product-class-level-attributes-to-products "Product Class Attributes") in your store.

 ### Adding Groups to Product Class Attributes